basal-john/essential-common-utils/README.md

 # Essential common utilities

-A collection of essesntial utility functions for various common operations in JavaScript and TypeScript projects.
+A collection of essential utility functions for various common operations in JavaScript and TypeScript projects.
 The `essential-common-utils` package provides a set of reusable functions for string manipulation, number formatting, URL extraction, and more.

 ## Utility Functions